 Sales managers are often required to travel.
-Most sales managers work full time, and long hours, including evenings and weekends, are common.
+Most sales managers work full time and long hours, including evenings and weekends.

 Sokanu matches you to one of over 500 careers by analyzing your personality, interests, and needs in life.
 Take the free assessment now to see your top career recommendations!

 Sales managers’ responsibilities vary with the size of the organization they work for.
 However, most sales managers direct the distribution of goods and services by assigning sales territories, setting sales goals, and establishing training programs for the organization’s sales representatives.

 In some cases, sales managers recruit, hire, and train new members of the sales staff.
 They advise sales representatives on ways to improve their sales performance.
 In large multiproduct organizations, they oversee regional and local sales managers and their staffs.
 Sales managers also stay in contact with dealers and distributors.
 They analyze sales statistics that their staff gathers, both to determine the sales potential and inventory requirements of products and stores and to monitor customers' preferences.

 Sales managers work closely with managers from other departments.
 For example, the marketing department identifies new customers that the sales department can target.
 The relationship between these two departments is critical to helping an organization expand its client base.
 Because sales managers monitor customers’ preferences and stores’ and organizations’ inventory needs, they work closely with research and design departments and warehousing departments.

 Most sales managers have a bachelor’s degree and work experience as a sales representative, although some also have a master’s degree.
 Educational requirements are less strict for job candidates who have significant experience as a sales representative.